urbit/urbit.org-reloaded/content/contributing.md

 #### The urbit-dev mailing list

-Those interested in developing on Urbit are encouraged to add themselves to the urbit-dev mailing list:https://groups.google.com/a/urbit.org/forum/#!forum/dev.
+Those interested in developing on Urbit are encouraged to add themselves to [the urbit-dev mailing list](https://groups.google.com/a/urbit.org/forum/#!forum/dev).

 #### Support

 We are a small team, but we do our best to answer support related inquiries.
-Please email us at support@urbit.org with questions.
+Please email us at [support@urbit.org](mailto:support@urbit.org) with questions.

 #### Roadmap for further development

 We periodically publish our ongoing development roadmap.
-You can find the latest here: [https://urbit.org/posts/2019-10-3-roadmap/].
+You can find the latest [here](https://urbit.org/posts/2019-10-3-roadmap/).

 ## Governance {#governance}